Fertility preservation

 Freezing sperm

-You can preserve your fertility by freezing sperm.
+You can preserve your fertility by freezing your sperm.
 Sperm can be collected through masturbation in a fertility clinic or at home.
-It can also be collected through surgery called testicular biopsy, where the sperm is collected directly through a needle.
-The sample is then frozen to fertilise eggs in the future.
+It can also be collected through surgery called testicular biopsy.
+During the biopsy, sperm is collected directly through a needle.
+The sperm is then frozen to fertilise eggs in the future.

 What are my chances of conceiving after fertility preservation treatment?